 Highlight a handful of your stronger soft skills, and your general cover letter will be ready to go for nearly any position.

-#5.
+Step 5.
 Tailor Your Generic Cover Letter

 It might sound like it defeats the purpose of using a general cover letter, but you should customize your generic cover letter every time you send out an application.
 The fact is, employers can easily see through a nonspecific, bland general cover letter.
 In order to make a good impression, you need to do more than just swap out the company name and position.